 Cyprus Itinerary - Paphos UNESCO World Heritage Site Spans 2,000 Years of History: Roman Villas, Byzantine Monasteries, Temple of Aphrodite

-The city of Paphos makes a great base for your visit, and given the bird's eye view of history it offers, it makes for an instructive location to begin your Cyprus itinerary.
+The city of Paphos makes a great base for your visit.
+Given the bird's eye view of history it offers, it is an instructive location to begin your Cyprus itinerary.
 Paphos is in the country’s southwestern corner, and home to a UNESCO World Heritage Site that encompasses numerous expansive tracts of well-preserved ruins that span Mycenean temples, Roman villas, and Byzantine fortresses.

-We spent a morning roaming the extensive grounds of Kato or “Lower” Paphos, an immense archaeological park on the harbor that encompasses ruins from 2,000 years of history.
-Entering the park from a busy, modern commercial area, we were unprepared for the instant change in atmosphere.
-Paphos Archaeological park is a portal into a mysterious arid terrain, a pale peach-colored landscape accented with daubs of emerald olive trees, poplars and caper plants, patches of silvery and lavender moss, and beyond, the azure sea.
+We spent a full morning roaming the extensive grounds of Kato or “Lower” Paphos.
+It is an immense archaeological park on the harbor encompassing ruins from 2,000 years of history.
+You enter from a busy, modern commercial area and we were unprepared for the instant change in atmosphere.
+Paphos Archaeological park is a portal into a mysterious arid terrain.
+It has a pale peach-colored landscape, accented with daubs of emerald olive trees, poplars and caper plants, patches of silvery and lavender moss, and then beyond, the azure sea.

-Around every corner are the remnants of an assortment of ancient civilizations.
-We approached the dark recesses of tombs built over the course of six centuries, with the varying designs reflecting the changing burial practices during the Hellenistic and Roman periods.
-While known as the “Tomb of the Kings”, these were not in fact the crypts of royalty as the site’s name implies, but burial here was a privilege of the elite of the day.
-Nonetheless, the site inspires a stirring sense of the continuum of man and the urge to memorialize our existance.
-Some crypts were gaping, cave-like holes hewn in the rock from which the fronds of a palm tree rose, and others were below-ground atriums where Doric columns created interplay of shadow and light.
+An assortment of ancient civilizations lie round every corner.
+We approached the dark recesses of tombs built over the course of six centuries.
+They reflect varying designs of changing burial practices during the Hellenistic and Roman periods.
+Known as the “Tomb of the Kings”, these were not in fact the crypts of royalty.
+Rather, burial here was a privilege of the elite of the day.
+The site inspires a stirring sense of the urge to memorialize man's existence.
+Some crypts were gaping, cave-like holes hewn in the rock from which the fronds of a palm tree rose.
+Others were below-ground atriums where Doric columns created interplay of shadow and light.

-Tom had wandered off on his own and, alone in the silent peristyle colonnade of Tomb No. 3, I noticed an inscription of Greek letters on one of its columns, and wondered about the meaning of the etched symbols for the person who engraved them eons ago.
-My reverie was startled by the flap of a pigeon’s wings as it landed in a niche carved into the wall, a recess where someone’s beloved had been laid to rest.
-I suddenly heard a muffled squeal and jumped six inches off the ground.
-Catching my breath, I crossed the tomb and peered into a labyrinth of adjoining chambers where the sound seemed to have emanated form, where I saw a youngster and his father several rooms away, happily investigating antiquity.
+Tom had wandered off on his own and, alone in the silent peristyle colonnade of Tomb No. 3, I noticed an inscription of Greek letters on one of its columns.
+I wondered about the meaning of the etched symbols for the person who engraved them eons ago.
+My reverie was startled by the flap of a pigeon as it landed in a niche carved into the wall.
+Here, a recess where someone’s beloved had been laid to rest.
+I then heard a muffled squeal and jumped six inches off the ground.
+Catching my breath, I crossed the tomb and peered into a labyrinth of adjoining chambers.
+The sound seemed to have emanated from here.
+I then saw a youngster and his father, several rooms away, happily investigating antiquity.

-Under the intense sun typical of the summer months in the environs of the Middle East, we paced ourselves with a languid approach to viewing the multiple attractions of this UNESCO World Heritage Site.
-With no shade to shelter us from the withering heat, we moved slowly across the dusty expanse from the remnants of one Roman villa to the next, each more remarkable than the one before.
-We lingered at the 2,000-square foot House of Dionysos as much because of the relative coolness afforded by its covering as for its magnificent mosaics.
+With no shade to shelter us from the withering heat here in the Middle East, we moved slowly languidly across the dusty expanse.
+Slowly we tread the remnants of one Roman villa to the next, each more remarkable than the one before.
+We lingered at the 2,000-square foot House of Dionysos; the relative coolness afforded by its covering as magnificent almost as its mosaics.

-Drenched with perspiration, we pushed ourselves to climb a hill at the far side of the site.
-We were rewarded with a refreshing and salty sea breeze and inspiring views—in one direction, a romantic lighthouse stood sentinel above the azure Mediterranean, and in the other, the elegant semi-circle of a Roman Odeon was carved into the landscape.
+Drenched with perspiration, we finally ascended a hill at the far side of the site.
+Here, we were rewarded with a refreshing and salty sea breeze and inspiring views—in one direction.
+Over here a romantic lighthouse stood sentinel above the azure Mediterranean; over there, the elegant semi-circle of a Roman Odeon was carved into the landscape.
 It’s said that somewhere here in Paphos, perhaps not far from where we stood, the Roman governor of the city was converted to Christianity in 45 A.D. by the Apostle Paul.